Ronnie434/Subscribely/docs/APP_STORE_SUBMISSION.md

 **Recommended Structure**:

 ```
-TAKE CONTROL OF YOUR SUBSCRIPTIONS
+TAKE CONTROL OF YOUR RECURRING EXPENSES

-Smart Subscription Tracker helps you manage all your subscriptions in one place.
-Never miss a renewal date and stay on top of your monthly expenses.
+Smart Subscription Tracker helps you manage all your recurring items and monthly expenses in one place.
+Never miss a renewal date and stay on top of your spending.

 KEY FEATURES

 📊 Complete Overview
-• See all your subscriptions at a glance
+• See all your recurring items at a glance
 • View monthly, yearly, and lifetime costs
 • Track spending trends over time
 • Beautiful, intuitive dashboard